Energiewende: Status

-In 2011, the Ethical Committee on Secure Energy Supply was tasked with performing an assessment of feasibility of the nuclear phase-out and transition to renewable energy, and it concluded:
+In 2011, the Ethical Committee on Secure Energy Supply was tasked with assessing the feasibility of the nuclear phase-out and transition to renewable energy, and it concluded:

-In 2019, Germany's Federal Court of Auditors determined the program had cost €160 billion over the last 5 years and criticized the expenses for being "in extreme disproportion to the results".
-Despite widespread initial support, the program is perceived as "expensive, chaotic and unfair", and a "massive failure" as of 2019.
+In 2019, Germany's Federal Court of Auditors determined the program had cost €160 billion over the last 5 years and criticized the expenses for being "in extreme disproportion to the results."
+Despite widespread initial support, the program is perceived as "expensive, chaotic, and unfair", and a "massive failure" as of 2019.

-Russian fossil gas has been perceived as a "safe, cheap an temporary" fuel to replace nuclear power in the initial phase of Energiewende, as part of German policy of integrating Russia with European Union through mutually beneficial trade relations.
-German dependency on Russian gas imports was presented as "mutual dependency".
+Russian fossil gas was perceived as a "safe, cheap, and temporary" fuel to replace nuclear power in the initial phase of Energiewende as part of the German policy of integrating Russia with the European Union through mutually beneficial trade relations.
+German dependency on Russian gas imports was presented as "mutual dependency."